Tim01010/picosrv/readme.md

 ```
 sends the content of `test.html` from the pico's storage.

+Please note that this function is only designed for `.html`, `.css`, `.js` and `.json` files, other file types may lead to unexpected behavior.

+Using a CDN to serve images and other big files is highly recommended.

 ### More Examples
 You can view more examples in the [examples directory](/examples) of this repository.